 These topics are the humdrum details of becoming a unit with your partner that needs to be discussed.

-Having help from parents to pay for a wedding is great but doesn’t always cover the whole wedding.
-Often, couples are left pinching pennies and living a lifestyle they aren’t happy with to have a dream wedding.
+Having help from parents to pay for a wedding is great but it doesn’t always cover the whole wedding.
+Often, couples are left pinching pennies and living a lifestyle they aren’t happy with just to have a dream wedding.
 Understand that you will have to have discussions about finances and lifestyle changes if you choose this route, and frustrations may run high.

 Make a budget and stick to it the best you can.
 Be prepared that you may go over budget as you get wooed by wedding intricacies.
 Always make the financial decisions together and with the financer(s) (i.e., parents).
 If something significant comes up that switches your budget, take a step back and adjust for all of the other details that you know about to minimize any future surprises and major adjustments.

 Like many life events – moving in together, buying a home, having a child, retirement – planning a wedding can take up a lot of your time, energy, and thoughts.
 Too easily do couples get sucked into a “wedding rut.”
 Couples go days (or even weeks!) where it seems like the only thing they talk or think about is wedding planning.
 Being hyper-focused on the wedding can leave partners feeling a little neglected or like a bit of the spark in their relationship has faded.
 Sometimes your love takes a backseat to the details of wedding planning, which can feel surreal if you hold expectations that your love should be the most important thing throughout the process.